Child Support Scheme

 If a parent has not made satisfactory arrangements to pay a large child support debt, Services Australia may prevent them from leaving Australia by making a departure prohibition order (s 72D Collection Act).

 Where there are outstanding child support payments either Services Australia or a parent can apply to the court for an order for payment of the child support debt.
-The court can make an enforcement order, such as for seizure and sale of property and A court order that tells an employer to hold money back from an employee’s wages and pay it to a creditor.
-A share of the debtor’s wages go to the creditor every payday until the debt is paid off. (chapter 20 of the Family Law Rules 2004 (Cth)).
-(Also see ‘Private collection’, above.)
+The court can make an enforcement order, such as for seizure and sale of property and attachment of earnings (chapter 20 of the Family Law Rules 2004 (Cth)).
+(Also see ‘Private collection’ under ‘Collecting child support’ above.)

 Centrelink and child support

 Centrelink is not required to approve child support agreements lodged with Services Australia.
 Centrelink will calculate a parent’s entitlement to FTB Part A on the basis of a notional assessment of child support made by Services Australia.
-(Also see ‘Child support agreements’, above.)
+(Also see ‘Child support agreements’ under ‘Child Support Scheme’, above.)

 Family violence and child support